Healthy Weight Gain Tips for the Underweight or Skinny Child

 Children who are growing normally will track predictably on their own personal growth curve.
 Children who are not gaining weight appropriately may demonstrate a flattening of their growth curve.
 Or, they may show a decrease from their usual growth channel percentile.

-The growth chart is a good indicator of how your child is growing as an individual.
+The growth chart is a good indicator of how your child is growing as an individual over time.

 If your child appears to be maintaining a usual and predictable pattern of growth on their own curve, you can rest assured that your child is at a healthy size for them, and getting enough calories.